- be_ixf; php_sdk; php_sdk_1.4.18

 Student Success Coordinator

-As the Student Success Coordinator for the Oregon Center for the Arts, Karen assists students with their transition to the university, advises on the general education courses needed, aligns student’s career goals with their academic majors, and helps create academic plans to plan for graduation.
+As the Student Success Coordinator for the Arts, Lucinda assists students with their transition to the university, advises on the general education courses needed, aligns student’s career goals with their academic majors, and helps create academic plans to plan for graduation.
 She can help navigate the general education requirements for SOU, answer general questions about the major, and guide students to resources to help them to be successful.
-Karen has lived in Ashland for over 20 years.
-She spends much of her free time with the Curtain Climbers, a local Aerial Dance Company.
+A former Media Arts high school instructor, Lucinda lives and thrives in Ashland with Tio the Circus Dog, Cocoa the Leopard Gecko, Juggs the Bearded Dragon and Ruby and Red the Russian Tortoises.

 E-Mail: ulrichl@sou.edu

-Director of the Oregon Center for the Arts at Southern Oregon University
+Director of the School of Arts & Communication and the Oregon Center for the Arts and Professor of Digital Cinema

 E-Mail: Andrew.Gay@sou.edu